geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 If you say it's timeout five seconds, then we want to know if it's legit reason.
 Then we see if we can modify the threshold if needed.
 Pinning version will be the last thing.
-It's like mypy, even though if we pin it, we actively want to catch up to the latest version.
+It's like MyPy, even though if we pin it, we actively want to catch up to the latest version.

 **Wpmed** [00:50:57]
 So I tested it today, and it still times out on my device on the latest version.